microsoft/teams-ai/getting-started/MIGRATION/PYTHON.md

 The `Application` equivalent:

-There are two ways to use our activity methods- (a) decorator and (b) method.
+There are two ways to use our activity methods -- (a) decorator and (b) method.

 ```python
     # Use this method as a decorator